Engee documentation

 count_ones(x::Integer) -> Integer

-Number of ones in the binary representation of x.
+The number of units in the binary representation of `x'.

 Examples